zdavison/miyagi/README.md

 All you need to do is place the `JSON/JSOFF` syntax at the top of your file, with a `j(key,property)` mapping for each property you'd like to map, then adopt the `<JSON>` protocol.
-Afterwards, you can call `initWithDictionary:` to create an instance from a JSON dictionary (returned from your favourite JSON parser)
+Afterwards, you can call `initWithDictionary:` to create an instance from a JSON dictionary (returned from your favourite JSON parser), and `JSON` to serialize the object back to a JSON dictionary.

 ## Supported Types